LukFabian/Calfuzzer/README.md

 ## Known Problems

-1. Currently the `--record` option is not working as intended - this needs to be fixed
+1. Currently, the `--record` option for the run.py script is not working as intended - this needs to be fixed

+## Limitations

-2. The compile_results.py functionality is working but not very useful, the amount of information written into the csv-files could be improved upon
+1. The compile_results.py functionality is working but not very useful, the amount of information written into the csv-files could be improved upon.
+The threads which deadlocked and maybe which statements were responsible for it would be valuable information.
+2. The program cannot accept arbitrary java programs but has, in its current state, defined tests.
+For this program to accept arbitrary java programs as input, those programs would have to be processed in similar fashion as the tests under `test/benchmarks/testcases`
+3. This program was updated to java 8, however java 9 with its module update broke the [soot](https://github.com/soot-oss/soot) compatability in multiple ways; the jvm api changes broke the current soot code and the module update changed the java directory structure.
+As soot is currently only partially supporting Java 9 modules, this proved to be a task too difficult to complete with the assigned time for the project.
+4. The file `lib/rt.jar` is still from java 1.6, as this was necessary for soot compatability.
+When migrating from java 8 to 9, there is a high chance for rt.jar to break, as it has legacy runtime objects.
+5. Run targets other than `deadlockfuzzer` (e.g. `racefuzzer`) are not supported with the current run.py and compile_results.py script.
+They can be added analogous to the `deadlockfuzzer` though.